Victor Kamber: Closure of The Kamber Group

 On November 11, 1994, The Kamber Group's offices on were badly damaged by fire caused by an electrical short.
 Kamber is a noted collector of political memorabilia and art.
 Along with the loss of records, an estimated $300,000 in art—most of it from Kamber's personal collection, on loan to The Kamber Group—was also lost.

 In 2003, Kamber resigned as president of The Kamber Group.
 Thomas J. Mackell Jr. was named president and chief operating officer of The Kamber Group in his stead.
 Kamber remained the company's chairman and chief executive officer.

 On February 28, 2005, Kamber closed The Kamber Group and joined The Carmen Group as president of Carmen Group Communications.
 The Carmen Group was founded by David M. Carmen, a friend of Kamber's.
 A number of Kamber employees took jobs with The Carmen Group as well.

 Other positions and honors

-Kamber is also secretary-treasurer of America's Agenda: Health Care for All, a union-led group which lobbies for universal health care.
-He is a member of the Economic Club of Washington, and treasurer for the National Theatre.
+Kamber was also secretary-treasurer of America's Agenda: Health Care for All, a union-led group which lobbies for universal health care.
+He was a member of the Economic Club of Washington, and treasurer for the National Theatre.

 In 2006, Kamber received the PR News Hall of Fame Award.